Cognitive Neuroscience, Law, and AI

 Overview

-Cognitive Neuroscience and Law offers an introduction to several important aspects of the study of the brain.
-Our cluster will include courses that include the basic principles of neuroanatomy, neurophysiology and neurochemical processes, as well as a focus on the neurofunctionality of brain and language, including how the brain enables us to understand language, disorders of the brain that impair language comprehension, how individuals acquire and maintain their first and subsequent languages, and how recent advances in brain imaging technology have improved our ability to understand the relationship of brain and language.
-In addition, our cluster will study the intersection of law and neuroscience; how recent advances in understanding and studying the brain have affected issues fundamental to the legal system, such as criminal intent, insanity, and truthfulness.
-This cluster should appeal to anyone curious about how the brain is structured, how it works, how we study it, how it produces and comprehends language, and how our understanding of the brain influences our judgments on issues of legal responsibility for our actions.
+Cognitive Neuroscience, Law, and AI offers an introduction to several important aspects of the study of the brain and multiple intelligences.
+Our cluster will include courses that include the basic principles of neuroanatomy, neurophysiology and neurochemical processes, as well as a focus on the neuro-functionality of brain and language, including how the brain enables us to understand language, how individuals acquire and maintain their first and subsequent languages, and how recent advances in brain imaging technology have improved our ability to understand the relationship of brain and languages.
+Human cognition and memory will also be explored in the context of AI and large language models.
+In addition, our cluster will study the intersection of law, neuroscience, and decision-making; how recent advances in understanding and studying the brain have affected issues fundamental to the legal system, and the role of choice under stress.
+This cluster should appeal to anyone curious about how the brain is structured, how it works, how we study it, the importance of learning and embodied cognition, and how our understanding of the brain influences our judgments on issues of legal responsibility for our actions.

 Courses

-Neuroscience 116FS/Linguistics 216FS — Neuroscience and Human Language (NS, SS)
+Neuroscience 116FS/Linguistics 216FS — Neuroscience and Human Language (NW)

 Andrews

-Edna Andrews, Nancy & Jeffrey Marcus Distinguished Professor; Professor of Linguistics and Cultural Anthropology; Chair of Linguistics Program; Faculty Member of the Duke Institute for Brain Sciences and Center for Cognitive Neuroscience
+Edna Andrews, Nancy & Jeffrey Marcus Distinguished Professor; Professor of Linguistics and Cultural Anthropology; Faculty Member of the Duke Institute for Brain Sciences and Center for Cognitive Neuroscience

 The relationship of brain and language is explored through a variety of methodologies and approaches, with a focus on neurobiological, neurophysiological and neurolinguistic perspectives of representation of language and languages in the brain.
 Neuroimaging techniques are central to course exploration, including fMRI, PET, EEG, DTI, and resting state fMRI.
 Other topics considered in this course include developmental and evolutionary perspectives on cognition, the relationship of memory systems to language acquisition, maintenance and loss, the role of language and memory in the construction of identity at the individual and group levels.